Defining and driving digital transformation

 "When I've seen digital transformation go well, executives have been deeply involved," says Vesikallio.
 "They provide clarity to the business case, remove barriers and play a key role in change management."

-A successful digital transformation begins with a clear definition, thrives on executive-level support and positions an organization to be permanently agile, whatever the future may hold.
+An agile digital transformation begins with a clear definition, thrives on executive-level support and positions an organization to be permanently agile, whatever the future may hold.